gustavosantos/mango/examples/titanic/README.md

 }
 ```

-Here, we configure a pool of models that will have their performance compared through cross validation.
+Here, we configure a pool of models that will have their performance compared through cross-validation.
 After the comparison, we pick the best model and train it with all the available training data.
 The best model is then used to make predictions for the test data.

-Inside this object we can configure if the models will predict probabilities (*predict\_as\_probability*) and the number of folds used during cross validation (*number\_cv\_folds*).
-We also configure the models that will be compared using cross validation (inside the *pool* object) and the scoring method (inside the *scorer* object).
+The splitting method used for cross-validation is configured using the *splitter* object.
+In this example we use a stratified K-fold cross-validation with 5 bins.
+We configure if the models will predict probabilities using the attribute *predict\_as\_probability*.
+We also configure the models that will be compared using cross-validation (inside the *pool* object) and the scoring method (inside the *scorer* object).

 We can use two types of models inside the pool: *pipeline\_models* and *ensemble\_models*.
 For this tutorial we will use only *pipeline\_models*.
 These models are inspired by the [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) object from scikit-learn (in fact, they are implemented using it).
 The idea is simple: we configure all the steps used during a machine learning pipeline, from preprocessors like [StandardScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to calibrators like [CalibratedClassifierCV](http://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html).
 We then configure the type of model that will be used.
 In this example we will compare two models: the [XGBClassifier](http://xgboost.readthedocs.io/en/latest/python/python_api.html) from xgboost and the [LogisticRegression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegressionCV.html) from scikit-learn.